dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR02.md

 The main design goal of the test framework will be to make it as easy as possible to add new tests, to run various suites of tests, and to track down test failures.
 For now you'll focus on designing a framework you can use during interactive development.

 The key feature of an automated testing framework is that the framework is responsible for telling you whether all the tests passed.
 You don't want to spend your time slogging through test output checking answers when the computer can do it much more quickly and accurately.
-Consequently, each test case must be an expression that yields a boolean value--true or false, pass or fail.
+Consequently, each test case must be an expression that yields a boolean value -- true or false, pass or fail.
 For instance, if you were writing tests for the built-in + function, these might be reasonable test cases: 1

 ```c
 (= (+ 1 2) 3)